 of my images

-I also photograph at, and for the benefit of Farm Sanctuary, in Watkins Glen, NY, because I love those hero rescuer people and their beautiful resident non - humans.
+I have also photographed at, Farm Sanctuary, in Watkins Glen, NY, because I love rescue and the beautiful resident non - humans.

 My images are available as archival pigment prints on cotton rag paper.
 Also, I will negotiate use rights to any image, and provide a full - resolution download.
 Please see my "acquire images" page for more information.